Trump appoints former PM Orbán advisor Gorka as his counter-terrorism chief but Orbán can’t be glad

 In 1992, he returned to Hungary and started working for the rightist Antall government in the Ministry of Defence.
 Later, he became a fellow associate of the background institution of the Zrínyi Miklós National Defence University.
 Before the 1998 general elections, he became a national security advisor of Orbán and Fidesz.
 Allegedly, he remained an advisor of the prime minister after Fidesz’s 1998 victory.

 However, in 2002, he failed a national security clearance, so he could not participate in the committee monitoring PM Medgyessy’s state security past.
-Some say that is because he had too good relations with the British and Americans working for their countries’ intelligence services.
+Some say that his relationship with the British and Americans working for their countries’ intelligence services was too good.